ApiLogicServer/Docs/docs/DevOps-Containers-Build.md

 A key aspect of images is that you can *extend* an existing image: add new software to build another image.
 See the line:

 ```
-FROM apilogicserver/api_logic_server
+FROM --platform=linux/amd64 apilogicserver/api_logic_server
 ```

-This builds your projects' image, starting with API Logic Server image.
+This builds your projects' image, starting with API Logic Server image, for amd (Intel) platforms.

 ![Docker Repositories](images/docker/container-creation.png)